 Ironically, Latimer's death was relatively quick - well, as quick as came be expected for someone being burnt alive.
 But the way the faggots were piled around Ridley, and the fact that many of them were green, extended his agony such that the lower part of his body was consumed while he was still alive.
 Eventually, one of the bystanders reached out with a bill and pulled some of the faggots away, and when the flames were allowed to rush upwards, the bag of gunpowder which the victim's brother had previously hung around his neck mercifully ended his life.

 Watching the proceedings from a nearby tower was a third condemned, Thomas Cranmer, Archbishop of Canterbury, the highest prelate in the land.
 Having witnessed their dreadful deaths, he recanted his Protestantism several times.
 Even so, Mary was determined to go ahead with his execution.
 But at his final, public recantation his courage at last returned.
-He recanted his recantations from the pulpit, and when he was bound to the stake on 21 March 1556, he thrust his right hand into the flames, because it had been written the recantations.
+He recanted his recantations from the pulpit, and when he was bound to the stake on 21 March 1556, he thrust his right hand into the flames, because it had written the recantations.

 Of course, these were the highest in the land.
 The English were used to seeing the high and mighty being led forth to execution; it was considered the occupational hazard of high office.
 But what horrified the nation was that most of Mary's more than 300 victims were of humble status, such as the nineteen-year-old London apprentice, William Hunter, who was caught reading the Bible in chapel without authorisation.
 Thus, when Mary's five and a half year reign came to an end, it was followed by a thorough revulsion of all things Papist.
 Latimer's prophesy has come true: the candle they lit that day could never be put out.